Crisis-hit NatWest bank launches review into Farage case

 Farage, former leader of the Brexit Party and the anti-immigration party UKIP, has complained that he was removed as a client of Coutts for his political views.

-In a report which it has since apologised for, the BBC had suggested Farage's accounts were closed because he did not have sufficient funds to remain a client of the prestigious establishment.
+In a report which it has since apologised for, the BBC had suggested Farage's account was closed because he did not have sufficient funds to remain a client of the prestigious establishment.

 Farage, a Eurosceptic politician and now a television presenter, campaigned for decades for Britain's withdrawal from the European Union and was a key figure in the 2016 Brexit referendum.

-NatWest's board initially backed Rose on Tuesday, but by early Wednesday it announced she was stepping down after working at the bank for 30 years.
+It later emerged that the BBC had spoken with Rose about Farage, and while NatWest's board initially backed her, it soon thereafter announced she was stepping down after having worked at the bank for 30 years.

-UK media said pressure for Rose to step down came from within the British government.
-She had admitted a "serious error of judgment".

 NatWest was formerly known as Royal Bank of Scotland -- the lender rescued following the 2008 global financial crisis with £45.5 billion of UK taxpayers' cash in what was the world's biggest banking bailout.